nguyentranngocty/Coding_Skills/DOCUMENT/C++.md

 };

 //Abstract class => cannot initalize (cannot create object) but can use as pointer to manage subclass + up casting down casting + must have subclass
-//pure virtual function => must be defined again in sub class to initalize and use (at least 1 pure virtual => Abstract class)
+//pure virtual function => must be defined again in sub class to initalize and use
 //usually don't create Constructor using virtual class person{
 protected:
     string name;
 public:
-    //Abstract Class => at least 1 pure virtual virtual string getName() = 0;
+    //Abstract Class => at least 1 pure virtual
+    //Interface => all functions in class are pure virtual virtual string getName() = 0;
     virtual void setName(string name) = 0;
     virtual void greeting() = 0;

-    //Interface => all functions in class are pure virtual };
+};

 struct gpa{